kragen/dercuano/README.md

 also work with 2.7.3, 2.7.6, and 3.4.3.

 The PDF generation depends on a Python PDF generation library called Reportlab.
-It attempts to use the ElementTidy library if it is installed, but if not, it falls back on just using ElementTree's XML parser, which is part of the Python standard library.
+It attempts to use Janos Guljas's PyTidyLib wrapper for the W3C's HTML Tidy library if it is installed, but if not, it falls back on just using ElementTree's XML parser, which is part of the Python standard library.